MadcapJake/language-earl-grey/README.md

 ## Status

 Starting to come together.
 A few work areas listed below but it already is fairly useable.
-Please give it a try and let me know what needs fixing!
+Please give it's a try and let me know what needs fixing!

 ## Todo